supremkc05/Global-Job-Market-Analytics/README.md

 Data is scrapped using the library called beautifulsoap form a job listing platform called remoteok.

-new data is added in this project from the kaggle.
+New data is added in this project from the kaggle.

+#Data cleaning part#